Samuel Elbert: Honors

-Much of the credit for awakening interest in Georgia's Revolutionary heroes is due to the efforts of William Harden, former longtime librarian of the Georgia Historical Society at Savannah.
+Much of the credit for awakening interest in Georgia's Revolutionary heroes is due to the efforts of William Harden, former long-time librarian of the Georgia Historical Society at Savannah.
 His interest inspired the Sons of the American Revolution to appoint a committee to locate Samuel Elbert's grave.
 The grave site was eventually found on an Indian mound overlooking the Savannah River.
 In a letter to the editor of the Atlanta Journal & Constitution dated May 9, 1971, John L. Sutlive, former editor of the Savannah Evening Press, stated the discovery of Elbert's grave was somewhat accidental.
 Working on the Rae plantation many years ago, workmen uncovered some bones thought to be those of an Indian, but the fact that there were some military buttons with the skeleton came to the attention of General Robert J. Travis, who rescued them, realizing that they were the remains of Governor Elbert.
 He kept them in a crate under his desk until reburial arrangements could be made.

 On March 24, 1924, Samuel and Elizabeth Rae Elbert were re-interred in Colonial Park Cemetery in Savannah.
 Once again, honors were paid to this man in a military funeral by units from the Army, Navy and National Guard.

 Elbert County and the town of Elberton were named for him.
 There is also an Elbert Ward and an Elbert memorial in Savannah.
 In 1971 a private school named the Samuel Elbert Academy was chartered in Elberton, Georgia.
-Many markers have been set up by the Daughters and Sons of the American Revolution, the Society of Masons and the Georgia Historical Commission honoring Samuel Elbert.
+Many markers honoring Samuel Elbert have been set up by the Daughters and Sons of the American Revolution, the Society of Masons and the Georgia Historical Commission.